 Inside the Ark was Aaron’s rod, the sign of the priesthood.
 The manna illustrates Christ in flesh here on earth dying for us, and then there was the law.
 These three sum up Ron Wyatt’s discovery of the Ark of the Covenant in a perfect way.
 How all three had to be present at Christ’s death.
 The sacrifice, the priest, and the law.
 These three also sum up the new covenant which is perfect as it is called the Ark of the Covenant.
 But it also reveals who the throne belonged to.
 The two symbols of Christ along with the law, that was written by Himself, make the foundation of the throne of the King of Kings among men.
 Christ was also the Law or the Word in flesh.
 “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not anything made that was made.
 In him was life; and the life was the light of men.
 And the light shineth in darkness; and the darkness comprehended it not.”
 (Joh.1:1-5)

 However by the time the Ark was hidden the manna and the rod had been removed: «There was nothing in the ark save the two tables of stone, which Moses put there at Horeb, when the LORD made a covenant with the children of Israel, when they came out of the land of Egypt.» (1.King.8:9)

-This could signify that the ark was going to be used not just as symbol of the plan of salvation, but actually be a part of the new covenant.
-The two symbolic items tied to the sacrifice of Christ and the priesthood, was replaced as the Ark at Golgotha faced the real High Priest and the real Sacrifice.
+This could signify that the ark was going to be used not just as a symbol of the plan of salvation, but actually be a part of the new covenant.
+The two symbolic items tied to the sacrifice of Christ and the priesthood, were replaced as the Ark at Golgotha faced the real High Priest and the real Sacrifice.
 And as the blood fell on the Mercy Seat, the symbolism was fulfilled and replaced with the real event.